XPM nonlinearities:Are all involved photons real?: Conclusions

 \section{Conclusions}

 To summarize,we postulate or conjecture three types of multiphoton process.
-While the type of multiphoton processes seen here are shown,to be either type2 or type3(that are visible only in one field)when the susceptibility terms are asymmetric, when the susceptibilities faced by two fields show symmetry, then the multiphoton process might be type1(that is visible in two or more fields simultaneously) rather than type2 or type3.
-Through these arguments we have seen a way to pick up the valid solution from the many solutions that Harris et. al.'s formalism often gives in system2.Using our analysis here ,we only partially agree with the first example of the symmetry, that Harris et.al.\cite{harris} give without going into the origin of this symmetry but find that the example is useful in deciding how an asymmetric case can be a sum of symmetric and asymmetric parts.We have shown that the symmetry generates cross field noise correlation.Type1 processes have the possibility of leading to strong sources of temporally entangled photons, of different frequency, as the nonlinearities are EIT enhanced.
+While the type of multiphoton processes seen here are shown,to be only type2 when the susceptibility terms are asymmetric, when the susceptibilities faced by two fields show symmetry, then the multiphoton process is type1(that is visible in two or more fields simultaneously) rather than type2.
+Type3 is shown to not exist.
+Through these arguments we have seen a way to pick up the valid solution from the many solutions that Harris et. al.'s formalism often gives in system2.
+We have shown that the symmetry generates cross field noise correlation.Type1 processes have the possibility of leading to strong sources of temporally entangled photons, of different frequency, as the nonlinearities are EIT enhanced.
 We have also shown, a $\chi^{(5)}$ XPM nonlinearity that can be a promising source of light squeezing as it is comparable to the linear absorption.
-It squeezes due to the Imaginary part of the susceptibility.We show this is unusual so this source is qualitatively novel.In the process of showing the suggestion of existence of type3 multiphoton processes, using a modified system, we show a way to generate an easily observable $\chi^{(9)}$ absorption resonance, which being a high order nonlinearity is expected to be very sensitive to cross field correlations.We have done an experiment described in our previous work\cite{andal} but the order of nonlinearity newly interpreted, that shows the $\chi^{(9)}$ feature,only an order smaller than linear absorption.We have shown how this nonlinearity can be used to test the conjucture of type2 and type3 processes.
+It squeezes due to the Imaginary part of the susceptibility.We show this is unusual so this source is qualitatively novel.In the process of showing the suggestion of existence of type2 multiphoton processes, using a modified system, we show a way to generate an easily observable $\chi^{(9)}$ absorption resonance, which being a high order nonlinearity is expected to be very sensitive to cross field correlations.We have done an experiment described in our previous work\cite{andal} but the order of nonlinearity newly interpreted, that shows the $\chi^{(9)}$ feature,only an order smaller than linear absorption.